mattmawhinney/rawdata/_posts/2013-07-11-studying-for-dev-bootcamp.markdown

 ### Find a dev and become friends with them ###

-You must have a developer BatPhone.
-Behind every good developer is another good developer who she/he can on for advice and/or problem solving assistance.
+You must have a developer Bat Phone.
+Behind every good developer is another good developer who can be called upon for advice and/or problem solving assistance.
 I don't think I would be where I am today without all of my dev friends being extremely generous with their time and having extreme patience with my newness.